rahulkhorana/PolyatomicComplexes/paper.md

 ![In this figure we see a standard molecular ML pipeline including Polyatomic Complexes.](figures/figure.png)

 The figure above shows the standard pipeline for many molecular machine-learning tasks.
 Initially, one receives a dataset consisting of both input and output columns.
-The input is usually a SMILES string [@weininger1988smiles] or material [@jain2020materials].
+The input is usually a SMILES string [@weininger1988smiles] or material, namely a PyMatgen `Structure` or `Molecule` [@jain2020materials].
 However, a wide variety of inputs are possible, such as molecular graphs, SEFLIES, and ECFP fingerprints [@manolopoulos1992molecular; @rogers2010extended; @krenn2022selfies].
 In the second stage, these input columns containing the molecule are transformed into Polyatomic Complexes.
 This enables one to compute numerous features ranging from purely topological or geometric features such as the Hodge Laplacians or spectral k-chains to force matrices and dipole moments.
 The third stage involves choosing a machine learning model and deciding which inputs to provide to it.
 Upon deciding on an architecture and features that suit the particular task, one trains their model and evaluates it.

 # Software Description

 Our API is structured as follows:

-1. `PolyatomicGeometrySMILE`: an interface for converting SMILES to polytomic complexes.
+1. PolyatomicGeometrySMILE: an interface for converting SMILES to polytomic complexes.
-2. `AbstractComplex`: The base class and general purpose option.
+2. AbstractComplex: The base class and general purpose option.
-3. `ForceComplex`: inherits from AbstractComplex and leverages methods from chemistry to provide detailed intermolecular force information.
+3. ForceComplex: inherits from AbstractComplex and leverages methods from chemistry to provide detailed intermolecular force information.
-4. `QuantumComplex`: inherits from AbstractComplex and leverages the B3LYP functional and DFT to provide highly accurate chemical information.
+4. QuantumComplex: inherits from AbstractComplex and leverages the B3LYP functional and DFT to provide highly accurate chemical information.
-5. `QuantumWavesComplex`: inherits from QuantumComplex and provides long-range interactions and information about quantum wavefunctions.
+5. QuantumWavesComplex: inherits from QuantumComplex and provides long-range interactions and information about quantum wavefunctions.
-6. `Datasets`: The general datasets API currently supports the ESOL, photoswitches, FreeSolv, and Lipophilicity datasets.
+6. Datasets: The general datasets API currently supports the ESOL, photoswitches, FreeSolv, and Lipophilicity datasets.

 The software is modular, extensible, and written in Python.
 It supports input from standard molecular formats and returns representations and features suitable for use with ML libraries.